top of page

 • What is Dr. Elenbaas' mentorship style?
 Dr. Elenbaas is highly engaged in her students' development and success.
 Applicants invited to join the lab will receive a copy of her mentorship statement.

-• I'm applying!
-Should I reach out?
-Yes; email lelenbaa@purdue.edu to introduce yourself.
+• I want to apply; should I reach out?
+Yes!
+Email Dr. Elenbaas to introduce yourself.
 Include your CV.

 bottom of page